castle-engine/castle-engine/examples/README.md

 # Examples of Castle Game Engine

-Open and run any example here using _Castle Game Engine_.
+Open and run any example here using [Castle Game Engine](https://castle-engine.io/).

 It is simplest to